 Experiencing anger is a natural part of life.
 Everyone gets angry at some point or another.
 It is, to a large extent, inevitable.
 But it is also one emotion that can get out of control or become problematic if not dealt with in a healthy, responsible manner.
 That’s where anger management comes in.
-Anger management is the process of learning to cope with anger.
+Anger management and substance abuse can often go hand in hand.
+Anger is the process of learning to cope with anger and substance abuse.
 It is not meant to eliminate anger from someone’s life entirely.
 Instead, anger management is designed to help people put coping mechanisms and practices in place so that when they do experience anger, they do not let it control them.

 What Is Anger Management?